13 Registration of Ground

-16.19.4 The League has asked the Championship Club to submit further documentary evidence pursuant to Regulation 16.10 or Regulation 16.13 and the Championship Club has failed to do so; or
+16.19.4 The League has asked the Club to submit further documentary evidence pursuant to Regulation 16.10 or Regulation 16.13 and the Club has failed to do so; or

-16.19.6 the auditor’s report on the Annual Accounts or interim accounts of the Championship Club or the Group submitted pursuant to Regulation 16.2 (and Regulation 16.4 as applicable) and Regulation 16.11 respectively contains anything other than an unqualified opinion without modification; or
+16.19.6 the auditor’s report on the Annual Accounts of the Club (if any), and/or the interim accounts of a Championship Club (or in either case the Group) submitted pursuant to Regulation 16.2 (and Regulation 16.5 as applicable) and Regulation 16.11 respectively contains a qualified audit opinion; or

 (b) fulfil its obligations to play fixtures under the jurisdiction of The League; or

-(c) be able to provide such rights, facilities and services as are required to enable The League to fulfil its commercial and broadcasting contracts.
+(c) be able to provide such rights, facilities and services as are required to enable The League to fulfil its commercial and broadcasting contracts; or

 16.20 The powers referred to in Regulation 16.19 are:

-16.20.3 to refuse any application by that Championship Club to register any Player or any new contract of an existing Player of that Club if The League reasonably deems that this is necessary in order to secure that the Championship Club complies with its obligations listed in Regulations 16.19.8(a) to 16.19.8(c).
+16.20.3 to refuse any application by that Club to register any Player or any new contract of an existing Player of that Club.

 17 HMRC Reporting